To 'e' or not to 'e'? Call us Abrdn, says UK asset manager Standard Life Aberdeen | Business

 The Edinburgh-headquartered company said the name change would also allow it to own digital assets such as apps and websites, without confusion with the city of Aberdeen.
 "Our new brand Abrdn builds on our heritage and is modern, dynamic and, most importantly, engaging," said Chief Executive Stephen Bird, who joined the firm last year.
 "It is a highly-differentiated brand that will create unity across the business, replacing five different brand names."

-SLA's shares rose 0.7%, outperforming the FTSE 100.
+SLA's shares jumped 2.5%, though, outperforming the FTSE 100 .
 Standard Life merged with Aberdeen-based Aberdeen Asset Management in 2017 and Phoenix bought SLA's European and UK insurance businesses the following year.

 Phoenix took on the Standard Life brand from SLA in Feb 2021 and sold back some of the businesses it bought in 2018, as the pair simplified their partnership.
 The Abrdn rebranding process will begin in the summer with the aim of creating a "digitally-enabled brand that will also be used for all the company's client-facing businesses globally", SLA said.